 Finsbury Park (46 hectares, 110 acres) was landscaped on the north-eastern extremity of what was originally Hornsey Wood, an area of woodland that was cut back further and further for grazing land during the Middle Ages.

 In the mid-18th century, a tea room had opened on the knoll of land on which Finsbury Park is now situated.
 Londoners would travel north to escape the smoke of the capital and enjoy the last remains of the old Hornsey Wood.
-Around 1800 the tea rooms were developed into a larger building which became known as the Hornsey Wood House/Tavern.
+At the start of the nineteenth century, the tea rooms were developed into a larger building which became known as the Hornsey Wood House/Tavern.
 A lake was also built on the top of the knoll with water pumped up from the nearby New River.
 There was boating, a shooting and archery range, and probably cockfighting and other blood sports.

 Starting in the 1830s, Londoners began to demand the creation of open spaces as an antidote to the ever-increasing urbanisation of London.
 In 1841 the people of Finsbury petitioned for a park to alleviate the conditions of the poor, and after a lengthy period of planning, re-naming and finally an Act of Parliament, the park was opened in 1869, to a design by Alexander McKenzie.